NASA-IMPACT/veda-ui/docs/adr/007-github-issue-management-agreement.md

 Keep in mind, this is a living document, so as new documents are created, they should be linked here and as high level project definition changes, that should be reflected here as well.

 When an initiative is considered complete, if there are open tickets, a new Tech Debt issue should be created (ex.
-[Tech Debt] - EIE).
-All open tickets should be moved to sub-issues of this parent Tech Debt issue, or they may be closed as unplanned.
+[Tech Debt] - EIE) under the parent initiative.
+All open tickets should be moved to sub-issues of this parent Tech Debt issue (or they may be closed as unplanned).
+[Tech Debt] issues can be used to track repo health.

 ### PI Objectives
 An initiative will be broken down into sub-issues labeled PI Objectives to fulfill stakeholder progress tracking.